 These sorts of worries are so common that I want to address them.
 You see it’s very common that we have issues with our self-worth as small business owners.
-Particularly among those of us who have gone into business because we are motivated to help others there is a often a tendency towards a lack of personal self-worth
+Particularly among those of us who have gone into business because we are motivated to help others.
+There is often a tendency towards a lack of personal self-worth.

-There are 2 parts to the message I want to share today.
+And there are 2 parts to the message I want to share today…

-1. You don’t need a strong sense of your own “Personal Self-Worth”
+1. You don’t necessarily need a strong sense of your own “Personal Self-Worth” to get clients

-2. You do need a strong sense that you are able to solve the client’s Problem
+2. But you DO need a strong sense that you are able to solve the client’s Problem

-When you know that you can solve the clients’ problem, you develop a confidence in the work that you do that is almost independent of the way you feel about yourself.
-And so key thing that I encourage you to do is to find ways to come to believe in the value of the work that you do and in your ability to solve the problem that your clients are bringing to you.
+When you know that you can solve the client’s problem, you develop confidence in the work that you do that is almost independent of the way you feel about yourself.
+So, the key thing that I encourage you to do is to find ways to come to believe in the value of the work that you do and in your ability to solve the problem that your clients are bringing to you.

 You are not alone!